LudovicEspeel/course-web-essentials/docs/81_vm/README.md

 exit
 ```

-With that last `exit` command you will disconnect from your VM and get the windows commandprompt again.
+With that last `exit` command you will disconnect from your VM and get the windows command prompt again.

 You can close the `powershell` now.